MStankiewiczOfficial/RedirectTube/README.md

 > If you restart your browser, the extension will be disabled.

 1. Clone the repository.
+2. Run `node scripts/build.js --browser gecko --no-zip` to generate the Firefox bundle inside `dist/gecko`.
-2. Go to `about:debugging#/runtime/this-firefox`.
+3. Go to `about:debugging#/runtime/this-firefox`.
-3. Click "Load Temporary Add-on".
+4. Click "Load Temporary Add-on".
-4. Select the `manifest.json` file from the cloned repository (it's in the `src` directory).
+5. Select the `manifest.json` file located in `dist/gecko`.
    The extension is now installed in your browser.

 ### Chromium-based browsers